marcurares/teaching/README.md

 After finish each project, it should be submitted as a Pull Request to this repository.
 I will then review each PR and give it feedback.
 Don't worry, we all started somewhere!
 It's all about learning.

 #### #1 Project "Initial commit"
-Replace the contents of `index.html` in your directory with a small website about you and push the results to git (fork before and then push as a PR).
+Create a new folder inside `padwan` with your GitHub username.
+Create an `index.html` file in your directory with a small website about you and push the results to git (fork before and then push as a PR).
 - Estimated time: 30 minutes
 - https://rolisz.ro/2011/06/24/git-tutorial/
 - https://www.w3schools.com/html/default.asp